amit221/mongodb-denormalized-data-sync/README.md

        user_email:'email'
    },

-   //the engine uses a resumetoken in order to know from where to contiue the change stream.
+    // the engine uses a resume-token to know from where to continue the change stream.
-   // in case you had a crash for a long time and the oplog dosont have this token anymore the engine will start update all the dependencies from the begging refCollectionLastUpdateField:'last_update'
+    // in case you had a crash for a long time and the oplog doesn't have this token anymore the engine will start update all the dependencies from the begging,
+    // it recommended to supply an update field (if you have) so the engine will start sync only for dates after the crash refCollectionLastUpdateField:'last_update'

 });

 ```